Jamaican Folk Tales

-Today we have television, radio, internet, lot more books and a barrage of other possible ways that we can educate and entertain ourselves.
+Today we have television, radio, internet, apps, a lot more books and a myriad of other possible ways that we can educate and entertain ourselves.

-Not so in the days of slavery.
-Slaves in Jamaica had to be creative in findings ways of entertaining themselves.
-They usually congregate at nights when their masters had retired to bed.
+Not much back in the days.
+Our fore-parents here in Jamaica had to be creative in findings ways of entertaining themselves.
+They usually congregate at nights when their masters retired to bed.

 From there, among other activities, folklores or folk tales (story telling) were done.
 Folk tales are based on myths and legends based on traditional cultural practices.